johnsmith968530/blog/2025/08/06/README.md

   * No headers or footers
   * Margins: None
   * Scale: Custom (100%)

+# Name Change
+* Ealier this year, I'd changed my legal name from "Chris Oei" to "John Smith" via a court order (case # D-25-701762-N in the [Clark County Courts](https://www.clarkcountycourts.us/Portal/Home/Dashboard/29)).
+* I updated my name on my [Apple ID](https://account.apple.com), but for some reason, my iOS devices kept trying to use my old name in apps like Facetime even though I tried changing my name in the individual apps; iOS seemed to try to change my name back.
+It seems like it was getting the outdated info from the Contacts app, which was linked to my account.
+I updated my info in the Contacts app, and so far I haven't seen the problem resurface.

 ```text
 vim: set et ff=unix ft=markdown nocp sts=2 sw=2 ts=2: